Customization

 -

-Auto Unload This strategy attempts to keep Tecplot RS’s memory use within the defined Min and Max Memory Thresholds.
+This strategy attempts to keep Tecplot RS’s memory use within the defined Min and Max Memory Thresholds.
 Tecplot RS uses these values to determine when and how much it should unload.
-This is the best option for exploring data as Tecplot RS only unloads if and when the memory threshold has been exceeded.
+This is the best option for exploring data as Tecplot RS only unloads if and when the memory threshold has been exceeded; if the threshold is not exceeded, data loaded on-demand remains available in memory if you need it again.

 -